pratama6624/PratamaSwiftStudyJourney/Road/SwiftFundamental/README.md

         [√] Automatic Initializer Inheritance
     [√] Designated and Convenience Initializers in Action [ ] Failable Initializers
+        [√] Failable Initializers
-    [ ] Failable Initializers for Enumerations
+        [√] Failable Initializers for Enumerations
         [ ] Failable Initializers for Enumerations with Raw Values [ ] Propagation of Initialization Failure
         [ ] Overriding a Failable Initializer
         [ ] The init!
 Failable Initializer
         [ ] Required Initializers
         [ ] Setting a Default Property Value with a Closure or Function